Home » Parrotlet Beak Health — A Care Guide for Beginners!

 • Both parts of the beak should be symmetrical.

-If a parrotlet refuses to eat or drink or avoids contact with the beak, it’s likely in pain and needs vet assistance.
-Birds that don’t eat or drink for 24-72 hours are unlikely to survive.
+If a parrotlet refuses to eat or drink or avoids contact with the beak, it likely needs vet assistance.
+Parrots that don’t eat or drink for 24-72 hours are unlikely to survive.

 Common Parrotlet Beak Problems

 An owner must recognize the warning signs of a parrotlet’s beak problem.
-These include misalignment, flaking, bruising, bleeding, or broken bones caused by impact trauma.
+These include:

 Overgrowth

-Overgrowth will result in the rhinotheca growing too long and prominent.
-Beak overgrowth can make it impossible for a bird to eat and may result in injury during preening and grooming.
+Overgrowth results in the rhinotheca growing too long and prominent.
+Beak overgrowth can make it impossible for parrotlets to eat and may result in injury during preening.

-A parrotlet failing to wear down its beak can lead to overgrowth.
-If this is the case and the parrotlet is otherwise healthy, as per Lab Animal, a vet can file the beak to the optimal size and shape.
+A parrotlet failing to wear down its beak results in overgrowth.
+If this is the case and the parrotlet is otherwise healthy, a vet can file the beak to the correct size and shape.

 Prognathism